albertvisser/scripts/readme.rst

     collection of special functions.
 Currently contains the following:

-    *install_scite*: upgrade SciTE to the specified version (after downloading).
+    a function to upgrade SciTE to the specified version (after downloading).
 Supposed to replace the bash script that does the same (does a better job taking the calling argument)

-    *arcstuff*: reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.
+    a function that reads entries from a config file (called ``arcstuff.ini``, example present) to build an archive containing backups of selected data files.

+    some functions that can be used to control a mongodb database server

+    a function to copy html files into the nginx server root

+    a couple of functions to help with the internalization of source files

 **fabsrv**

-    execute ``fab`` using fabfile in nginx-config directory (for server configuration stuff)
+    execute ``fab`` (fabric) using fabfile in nginx-config directory (for server configuration stuff)

+**hotkeys**

 **htmledit**